Noblechairs HERO Black Edition review

 The Noblechairs Hero Black Edition gaming chair

 For overall features, this chair is a cut above most others in several ways.
 For starters, it has the more sophisticated tilt system found on the AKRacing Masters Series Premium, so you can more easily lean back and lock yourself in that position.
-You also get fully adjustable armrests that, while a little wobbly, offer a significant improvement over the Corsair chair in particular and have a slightly smarter look, although they’re still a bit too hard.
+You also get fully adjustable armrests that, while a little wobbly, offer a significant improvement over the Corsair T3 Rush in particular and have a slightly smarter look, although they’re still a bit too hard.

 The Noblechairs Hero Black Edition gaming chair

-In terms of styling, the simple all-black look works well, and although the main material is a little colder to the touch than fabric, the Hybrid-PU leather (a tougher blend of vinyl and polyurethane) of this Black Edition soon warms up and we didn’t find it too sweaty (of course, testing in the middle of winter isn’t a great indicator in this regard).
+In terms of styling, the simple all-black look works well, and although the main material is a little colder to the touch than fabric, the Hybrid-PU leather (a tougher blend of vinyl and polyurethane) of this Black Edition soon warms up and I didn’t find it too sweaty (of course, testing in the middle of winter isn’t a great indicator in this regard).
 The chair is also available with some genuinely good-looking game brand tie-in designs – Fallout and Doom fans take note.

 Letting the comfort side down slightly, though, is the hardness of the actual seat.
-We understand that offering firm support is better than providing too much soft padding, but there’s a balance to be struck, and this chair feels surprisingly hard.
+I understand that offering firm support is better than providing too much soft padding, but there’s a balance to be struck, and this chair feels surprisingly hard.
 The AKRacing Master Series Premium is notably softer.

 Pros